tobiasbriones/blog/drawing/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 top-level constructs used by constructs placed below them) as they are definitions and not implementations or actions like functions.
-Just consider these design concepts but have in mind that in practice, time and staff talent is pretty limited and not everytime will be feasible to apply rigorous concepts by the engineering practitioner.
+Just consider these design concepts but have in mind that in practice, time and staff talent is pretty limited, and not every time will be feasible to apply rigorous concepts by the engineering practitioner.

 ### Enhancing Rendering Sizes